 2. Understand Your Take Rate (And Why It’s So Important)

-3. Build in Stickiness
+3. Build in Stickiness for Your Marketplace App

 We’ve seen gamification work in some verticals, but it’s overused and is not always the answer.
-In fact, the most effective approach is often the simplest: understand what your users value most, and double down on it.
+In fact, the most effective approach is often the simplest: understand what your users value most, and double down on them.

 Stickiness can be fueled by: